iris-hep/iris-hep.github.io/_fellows/2026/bwynnyck.md

 e-mail: bohdan.wynnyckyj@proton.me
 focus-area: IA
 challenge-area: AGC
-project_title: ATLAS-event-generation: Modernising Event Generation in ATLAS Athena
+project_title: "ATLAS-event-generation: Modernising Event Generation in ATLAS Athena"
 project_goal: >
-    This project will focus on improving event generation workflows within the ATLAS Athena software framework.
-The project aims to make configuration and metadata handling more robust and less error-prone, reduce reliance on user-specific settings, and align event generation with modern configuration patterns used elsewhere in Athena.
-The student will also explore updates that improve compatibility with multi-threaded execution and provide clean, well-documented example configurations.
-The project offers hands-on experience with large-scale HEP software, production workflows, and collaborative development in a flagship LHC experiment, while delivering practical improvements with direct impact on simulation and analysis.
+  This project will focus on improving event generation workflows within the ATLAS Athenasoftware framework.
+The project aims to make configuration and metadata handling morerobust and less error-prone, reduce reliance on user-specific settings, and align eventgeneration with modern configuration patterns used elsewhere in Athena.
+The student will alsoexplore updates that improve compatibility with multi-threaded execution and provide clean,well-documented example configurations.
+The project offers hands-on experience withlarge-scale HEP software, production workflows, and collaborative development in a flagshipLHC experiment, while delivering practical improvements with direct impact on simulation andanalysis
 mentors:
   - Brij Kishor Jashal (Rutherford Appleton Laboratory, Oxford)
 proposal: /assets/pdf/fellows-2026/UKR005-proposal-Bohdan-Wynnyckyj.pdf